jonelantha/react-responsive-pagination/packages/react-responsive-pagination/README.md

 ## How do I use it?

-- Make sure your project is either using the [Bootstrap 4 CSS styles](https://getbootstrap.com/docs/4.6/getting-started/download/) or alternatively you can provide your own styles, see [Requirements](#requirements--compatibility) below
+- Works out of the box with [Bootstrap 4 CSS styles](https://getbootstrap.com/docs/4.6/getting-started/download/) or alternatively you can provide your own styles, see [Custom Styles Guide](https://react-responsive-pagination.elantha.com/custom-styled-pagination/) for more information

 - Include the pagination component in your React project with `npm install react-responsive-pagination`